 Circular HC(79)10 - study leave, issued by the Department of Health and Social Security in April 1979 records an agreement for consideration of applications for study leave.

 Supporting professional activities

-NHS Employers' guidance on supporting professional activities suggests some parameters for assessing the time required to undertake supporting professional activities.
+NHS Employers' guidance on supporting professional activities (PDF) suggests some parameters for assessing the time required to undertake supporting professional activities.